McNerdius/TailBlazor/readme.md

 A couple steps need to be taken here to make Tailwind & Scoped CSS cooperate.

 * The "normal" way to use Scoped CSS is [described here](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-bundling).
 But we can't do that and take full advantage of Tailwind CSS (`@apply` and other directives), so we need to `@import` the "intermediate" bundle of the Scoped CSS located at `/Shared/obj/Debug/net5.0/scopedcss/bundle/Shared.styles.css`.
 See this in action in `tailwind.css` as mentioned above.
 * Blazor CSS isolation uses random scope identifiers by default.
-This together with the above breaks things when the project is deployed - the CSS output by PostCSS is based on a Debug build, but the CSS embedded in the compiled razor components is based on a Release build - different random scopes !
+This together with the above breaks things when the project is deployed - the CSS output by PostCSS is based on a Debug build, but the CSS embedded in the compiled razor components is based on a subsequent Release build - different random scopes !
 The fix is to [assign a CssScope](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-configuration) when you use CSS isolation.  [`Shared.csproj`](https://github.com/McNerdius/TailBlazor/blob/main/Shared/Shared.csproj#L17) shows this in action for `PersonCard`.

 # Step 4 - Set up Build

 A smooth "F5" experience using `dotnet watch` requires the following: (Debug is simpler, as there are no automated rebuilds.)

 1) Start `API` (for `Client` only)
-2) Start `watch-client` / `watch-server`
+2) Start `watch-client` or `watch-server` npm scripts
 3) Start `dotnet watch run ./Client/` or `./Server/`
-   * Do NOT restart `watch-client` during an automated `dotnet watch` rebuild.
+   * Do NOT restart `watch-***` during an automated `dotnet watch` rebuild.
 This would add several seconds !
-4) Stop `watch-client` when `dotnet watch` exits.
+4) Stop `watch-***` when `dotnet watch` exits.

 I've got that all sorted for VS Code in `tasks.json` / `launch.json` but haven't come up with an uncompromising solution for Visual Studio.
 I've commented out some Build tasks to Client & Server `.csproj` files that do a full (non-JIT) CSS rebuild - but that task can't "watch" as it would stall the build.
 One could run `watch-***` as a pre-build task in Visual Studio, but they wouldn't automatically stop.